nakulmitra/java-interview-questions/README.md

 // Output: {a=[apple, apricot], b=[banana, blueberry]}
 ```

-### How do you join a list of strings with commas using Stream API?
+### How do we join a list of strings with commas using Stream API?

 ```java
 List<String> words = List.of("Java", "Python", "Go");